 We Compare VWO vs IEMG:

-The Vanguard FTSE Emerging Markets ETF (VWO) and the iShares Core MSCI Emerging Markets ETF (IEMG) are two outstanding names in the category of emerging market ETFs.
+The Vanguard FTSE Emerging Markets ETF (VWO) and the iShares Core MSCI Emerging Markets ETF (IEMG) are two outstanding names in the emerging market ETF category.

-These two prominent funds are also similar in terms of assets under management, expense ratio, and performance.
+These two prominent funds are also similar regarding assets under management, expense ratio, and performance.